Split-Community/split_support_tools/python_admin_api_tool/README.md

 ```

 ## Caching
-- To reduce API calls and improve response time, the script caches feature flag definitions and segments definitions on the first run if there is no cache data, other data will be cached on the first use.
+- To reduce API calls and improve response time, the script caches feature flag definitions and segments definitions on the first run if there is no cache data.
+Other data will be cached on the first use.

-- If you make changes to your feature flags, it's recommended that you update the cache using the "Update Cache" option.
+### Note: If you make changes to your feature flags, it's recommended that you update the cache using the Update Cache option.

 ## Usage:
-- The menu is straightforward with the options.
-There are 5 choices: Search, List, Export, Operations, and Update Cache.
+The menu is straightforward with the options.
+There are 5 choices:
+- Search
+- List
+- Export
+- Operations
+- Update Cache.

+## Search
 - The Search options are:

 ```
 1. Search Workspaces Or Groups
-   - This will search for the name of the workspaces or the groups in your org.
+   - This searches for the name of the workspaces or the groups in your org.

 2. Search Environments
-   - This will search for all the environments of the same name across all workspaces.
+   - This searches for all the environments of the same name across all workspaces.

 3. Search Users
    - Requires the email of the users being searched.
 Will show information of the user and which group they are in.

 4. Search Feature Flags
-   - This will search for all feature flags of the same name across all workspaces and environments.
+   - This searches for all feature flags of the same name across all workspaces and environments.
    - When a feature flag is found, the user can choose to export the following:
       * This feature flag's definition from a specific environment to json
       * The treatment keys to csv/json
       * The list of the targeting rules to csv/json

 5. Search Segments
-   - This will search for all segments of the same name across all workspaces and environments, and will also display all the keys of the segments.
+   - This searches for all segments of the same name across all workspaces and environments, and will also display all the keys of the segments.
    - When a segment is found, the user can choose to export the following:
       * The segment keys to csv
 ```